Naghipourfar/FontGenerator/README.md

-# FontDetector
+# FontGenerator
-FontDetector is an end-to-end system which classifies handwritten characters using a deep convolutional neural networks(DCNN).
+FontGenerator is an end-to-end system which generates handwritten characters with some font using conditional Generative Adversarial Network (C-GANs).

 ## Introduction
 A tensorflow(keras) implementation of handwritten digit recognition and generation.